-To make the casserole the first thing you do is cut up two heads of broccoli.
-I like to use broccoli spears because it makes a pretty presentation, and that’s how my grandma did it, but you can use crowns if you prefer.
-Boil or steam the broccoli until it has softened (but is still slightly firm) then run it under cold water to stop the cooking process.
+- Boil or steam the broccoli until it is bright green and starts to soft but still has a crunch.
+Drain the water and then run the broccoli under cold water to stop the cooking process.
 Strain and dry the broccoli slightly before laying the spears in a casserole dish with the florets facing out.

 If you want to make this casserole ahead of time to help make Thanksgiving, Christmas or Easter dinner a little less stressful you can totally do that.
 Just assemble everything and then cover tightly and put it in the refrigerator instead of baking it.
 The next day when you’re ready to make your sides just pop it in the oven.